17 Best Criminal Defense Attorney Secrets

 Entrapment happens when a normally law-abiding citizen commits an offense because of intimidation, coercion, or law enforcement going too far to persuade someone to violate the law.

 Various types of undercover police operations.
-Entrapment is most often raised by a good lawyer as a defense in court for prostitution, child pornography and drug offenses.
+Entrapment is most often raised by a good lawyer as a defense in court for prostitution, child pornography and drug crimes.

 7. Police misconduct

 Unfortunately some law enforcement officials commit misconduct during their investigations.
 Police officers may wish to cover up a mistake they made during their initial investigation or they may just be convinced a suspect is guilty and engage in misconduct in order to build a stronger case.

 Police misconduct can take many forms, but the most common are:

 Lying or embellishing facts in court room testimony or in their reports.